 Genre-Killer: The relative underperformance of both DuckTales and The Rescuers Down Under led to the idea of making an action adventure Disney Animated Classic crumbling; almost all of the animated movies for the rest of the 90's, including all of the Disney Animated Canon films up to 2000, were musicals.
 While they aged well, this ALSO led directly to Shrek ripping the idea when the genre started to show fatigue.

 Keep Circulating the Tapes: There is a DVD release available for the film, but you can only get it through the Disney Movie Club or the Disney Movie Rewards program.

 Not anymore.
 Also, it can be bought and rented on digital platforms.

 Not sure about the situation in the whole of Euorpe, but at least in Germany the DVD can be bought anywhere (even on Amazon) for five bucks or so.
 Includes the original english dub (although the german version is also very lovely, at least for a native speaker).

 The soundtrack by David Newman.
 Never having been released though official means, it managed to get leaked though... less official means.
 Too bad the quality of that copy is not that great.

-Stillborn Franchise: The movie not performing up to expectations knocked down all future Disney Afternoon theatrical endeavors, which became a problem in The New 10's for fans, in addition to putting a dent in Disney's animation strategy.
+Stillborn Franchise: The movie not performing up to expectations knocked down all future Disney Afternoon theatrical endeavors apart from A Goofy Movie, which became a problem in The New 10's for fans, in addition to putting a dent in Disney's animation strategy.